-Around our lovely little county, we have so many traditions that truly showcase the quirkiness of our different communities.
-Following our piece about the colourful world of the Cornish saints in the latest issue of myCornwall – available to buy now – we thought we’d give our readers the insight into the best and brightest festivals and feast days.
+Around our lovely Cornwall, we have so many traditions that truly showcase the quirkiness of our different communities.
+Here is our pick of the best and brightest festivals and feast days.
 So grab your calendar and get marking down these days.

 1: Golowan – (16th-25th June)